Landgate/Unearthed/README.md

 Unearthed
 =========

-Resources for developers using Landgate's SLIP data platform in the Unearthed Hackathon.
+Resources for developers in the Unearthed hackathon using Landgate's SLIP data platform.

-This version of the SLIP platform is built on the Google Maps Engine platform.

 # Finding data

-There are a range of public services available in SLIP for you to use - [check them out](http://slip.landgate.wa.gov.au/Pages/Public-Services.aspx).
-If you're after a specific dataset head on over to the [SLIP website](http://slip.landgate.wa.gov.au/) and search.
+We've highlighted two of our data services here - the Resources sector service, and Locate - but there are range of other public data services available [for you to use](http://slip.landgate.wa.gov.au/Pages/Public-Services.aspx).
+If you're after a specific dataset and can't find it, then head on over and [search for it on the SLIP website](http://slip.landgate.wa.gov.au/).

 ## Resources Map Service
 Landgate have prepared a map service containing more than 50 resource and environment related datasets from a range of WA Government agencies.